|Tour start → end dates||Price||Enquire|

 - Visit to the Victoria Falls, Bungee Jump, Gorge Swing, Sunset Cruise, Helicopter Flights, Boma Dinner Experience

 Today we leave Johannesburg, the City of Gold, to make our way northward to Botswana where we travel on the Trans-Kalahari highway and spend our first evening in a small village of Kang, the gateway to the Kalahari.

-Accommodation: Campsite with shared ablutions Please visit the website of the accommodation provider for a full list of the facilities offered.
+Facilities: Shared ablutions Please visit the website of the accommodation provider for a full list of the facilities offered./

-Facilities: Two per Tent with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: Shared ablutions Please visit the website of the accommodation provider for a full list of the facilities offered.

 Day 4 - 5